AryanVarma2005/Hostel-wifi-connector/README.md

 - **check_interval**: Change how often (in seconds) the script checks for connectivity
 - **username_field_id**, **password_field_id**, **login_button_id**: Adjust these if your hostel's login page uses different HTML element IDs

+### Service Configuration

+The service monitor checks every 5 minutes if the WiFi login process is running and restarts it if needed.
+You can modify this interval in `wifi_service_monitor.ps1`.

+### Log Management

+- Logs are stored in the `logs/` directory
+- Log files are automatically rotated when they reach 1MB
+- Up to 5 backup log files are kept
+- Service monitor logs are in `logs/service_monitor.log`

+## Customization

 ### Advanced Customization

 For more advanced customization, you can modify the Python script directly: